cryptomondayszurich-rgb/Official_webiste_V1/public/assets/README.md

 # Hero & Branding Assets

-Place the CryptoMondays Zurich media files in this directory so the landing page can load them:
+Place the CryptoMondays Zürich media files in this directory so the landing page can load them:

 - `cryptomondays-logo.png`
 - `hero-photo-1.png`